WCDT Current Drain Tester - Parasitic Drain

 The Current Drain Tester has been specifically designed to assist a technician with a Battery Parasitic Current Drain test.
 The purpose of the test is to assess and analyse the level of parasitic current drain from a vehicles' battery during its shutdown and sleep periods.
 The WCDT is manufactured in the UK using quality IEC61010 components and offers durable performance for the vehicle workshop environment.

-The WCDT consists of:
+The WCDT Kit Features:

 - A test box that has mounted banana plugs and sockets enabling you to make quick, reliable and repeatable connections to a multimeter, oscilloscope and test leads.
 The box also contains a fast acting 15A 600V 'meter saver' fuse for continual protection of your test instrument and a switchable 15A automotive link fuse enabling a quick check on first connection and the ability to disconnect your instrument without disturbing the vehicles' electrical system.

 - A set of 1m black and red banana plug leads (longer lengths available).

 - A set of black and a red 36A 1000V large jaw crocodile clips.

 Analysing the status of a vehicles' battery is a common procedure to assess the engine start-up function and also determine the working health of the charging system.
 Battery diagnostics enables accurate fault finding and helps identify a potential component failure (e.g starter motor or alternator).
 If the engine start-up and charging system are tested and both deemed fully functional, yet the engine start-up issues continue then investigation into battery Parasitic Current Drain is the next step.